-There are three Long-snouted Tree Frog species in Costa Rica, with the Boulenger’s and Olive being both widespread and common accross wet lowlands in the country, and the Dry Forest species being common in the northwest region (Guanacaste).
+There are three Long-snouted Tree Frog species in Costa Rica, with the Boulenger’s and Olive being both widespread and common accross wet lowlands in the country, and the Dry Forest species being common in the northwestern region (Guanacaste).
 The Boulenger’s is mostly light brown, including the iris, with small patches of green and darker brown that provides better camouflage.
-It is arboreal and nocturnal, and males frequently call with their body upside-down during the wet season.
-To help hold this position, the innermost finger can be rotated up to 90 degrees, essentially pointing upwards, which provides a better grip on smooth surfaces like tree branches and trunks.
-The skin is granular, which might put off some people that call that appearance gross.
+It is colloquially known as “Rana Lagarto” (crocodile frog) in Costa Rica due to its unusually long snout.